JohnyPi/Ardupilot_md/libraries/AP_HAL_ChibiOS/hwdef/Airvolute-DCS2/README.md

 ## RC Input

 RC input is configured on the UART3_RX and is connected also to analog input on TIM3_CH1.
-Rc input is routed to onboard connector (JST 3-pin )
+Rc input is routed to onboard PPM connector.

 ## PWM Output